 Roslyn M. Brock, a nationally recognized civil rights, health policy, and equity advocate, is Abt Associates’ Chief Global Equity Officer.
 Brock is Chairman Emeritus of the National Board of Directors for the National Association for the Advancement of Colored People (NAACP).
 She was the youngest person ever elected NAACP chairman and the fourth woman to hold the position.

-She has dedicated her career to improving equity and opportunity for all and is a widely honored social justice change agent with deep experience in health.
+She has dedicated her career to improving equity and opportunity for all and is a widely honored change agent for social justice with deep experience in health.

-In her new role, Brock will be responsible for designing an external and internal global Equity, Diversity, and Inclusion/Gender, Equity and Social Inclusion strategy that achieves mission impact and drives business results.
+At Abt, Brock is responsible for designing an external and internal global Equity, Diversity, and Inclusion and Gender, Equity and Social Inclusion strategy that drives mission impact and business results.
 She will guide related investments across all business functions, co-creating methods, tools, and capabilities in support of an inclusive culture, market development, and external partnerships.
 Brock will also be involved with clients, identifying solutions for critical client challenges and opportunities.